srcfl/srcful-documentation/docs/srcful-terms/privacy.md

 ## Contact us

-If you have any questions or if you wish to exercise any of your rights, do not hesitate to contact us at sales@srcful.io or +46723043940.
+If you have any questions or if you wish to exercise any of your rights, do not hesitate to contact us at sales@srcful.io.